triggerjs/trigger/README.md

 </h1>
 ```

-This works, but the code becomes redundant quickly.
-To solve this, we can switch the filter mode to `exact` by adding an `!` at the end of `tg-filter`:
+It works, but the code becomes redundant .
+To solve this, we can switch the filter mode to `exact` by adding an `!` at the end of the value of `tg-filter`:

 ```html
 <h1